hackclub/some-assembly-required/README.md

 Accessing your RAM is kind of like going to the post office.
 Each piece of data (mail, in our metaphor) has an "address" (mailbox number) where you can view the contents (mail).
 You can also clear out the contents (take the mail out of the box), and then store new pieces of data (get new pieces of mail).

 Our pieces of mail are actually just electrical currents.
 Because we store data as electricity, when your computer turns off and no more electricity is traveling to it, all of the things you have stored get cleared out!
 It’s kind of like if every night when your post office closed, all of the mail was thrown out.
-That’s why we refer to it as short term memory - we want to make sure to store important things in the hard drive, which is our longer term storage, lest it be thrown away!
+That’s why we refer to it as short term memory - we want to make sure to store important things in the hard drive, which is our longer term storage, lest it be thrown away.

-Our RAM, or post office, has quite a bit of room to store our things - enough to hold entire packages!
+Our RAM, or post office, has quite a bit of room to store our things - enough to hold entire packages.
 But, visiting the post office and carrying mail around can be slow and cumbersome.
 So, for faster (but smaller) storage, we have a set of tiny mailboxes outside the post office that can just hold letters.
-Those are our registers.
+Those are our **registers**.

 <p align="center">
   <br />